Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Boolean Tree Circuits from Heterogeneous Gates

 To derive the best reliability achievable for a given energy budget, we can use the same approach.
 First, for a given $\epsilon$ at the maximum depth, find $\epsilon$ for all other nodes using \eqref{eq:childSumMaxRel} and \eqref{eq:allPathSameMaxRel}, and then using $\sum_g \chi(\epsilon_g)=E$, obtain $\epsilon$ at the maximum depth.
-This would eventually give the sum of $\epsilon_g$ along any path, and hence, $y_{min}(E)$.
+This eventually yields the sum of $\epsilon_g$ along any path, and therefore $y_{min}(E)$.